Paulemann/mpp-fb-toolbox/README.md

 # mpp-fb-toolbox
 This is a collection of python scripts to be run from the cgi-bin directory of a python enabled web server to display information from your local AVM FRITZ!Box on a Cisco 8800 Series Multiplatform (aka MPP or 3PCC) Phone.
 For specific instructions related to the configuration of your web service and how to enable the exceution of python scripts, please consult the documentation of your specific software.
 I had this successfully running with apache2 on a Raspberry Pi with a current install of Raspbian.
-Furthermore, you should be able to access the admin page and be familar with the basic setup of your Cisco 8800 Series Multiplatform Phone.

 Prerequisites:
 ==============